BUY TICKETS

 Location: Southern Alberta Jubilee Auditorium

-Opera Talks one hour before the show.
+Opera Talk one hour before the show.
 More info

 Student Dress Rehearsal: October 30 at 7:00 p.m.
 More info